Washington State (No. 21) gets preseason nod in Coaches Poll for first time in 15 years

 Thursday morning, when USA Today released its preseason Amway Coaches Poll, the Cougars found themselves in another unfamiliar yet satisfying position.

-For the first time in 15 years, WSU will open the season ranked in the Coaches Poll and the Cougars’ initial ranking of No. 21 marks the program’s highest since 2002, when a team led by quarterback Jason Gesser opened the year ranked No. 14.
+For the first time in 15 years, WSU will open the season ranked in the Coaches Poll.
+The Cougars' initial ranking of No. 21 marks the program's highest since 2002, when a team led by quarterback Jason Gesser opened the year ranked No. 14.

-WSU narrowely missed out on a preseason Top 25 nod in the Coaches Poll last season, leading the unranked teams with 99 votes received.
+WSU narrowly missed out on a preseason Top 25 nod in the Coaches Poll last season, leading the unranked teams with 99 votes received.

-The Cougars, entering their eighth season under coach Mike Leach, earned 274 points to edge out No. 22 Syracuse this year and their place in the Coaches Poll ranking also suggests WSU could open the year ranked in the preseason Associated Press Top 25, which is scheduled to come out on Aug.
+The Cougars, entering their eighth season under coach Mike Leach, earned 274 points to edge out No. 22 Syracuse this year.
+Their place in the Coaches Poll suggests WSU could open the year ranked in the preseason Associated Press Top 25, which is scheduled to come out on Aug.
 19.

 WSU was one of five teams from the Pac-12 to appear in Thursday's Coaches Poll, joining No. 12 Washington, No. 13 Oregon, No. 15 Utah and No. 23 Stanford.
 It's the first time since 2016 the conference has placed at least five teams in the annual preseason poll.